 To add liquidity to a pool, click 'Add Liquidity'.
 This will take you here:

-Here you will want to select which token you will want to use to add liquidity.
+Here you will want to select which token you will want to add liquidity with.
 You can only add liquidity with a Sifchain Token and Rowan.
-Click on the 'Select' button to see a list of allowable tokens with which you have a balance.
+Click on the token dropdown to see a list of allowable tokensand your associated balances.

 Once you select the token with which you want to pool, you will now see your available balance.
 You may input any amount or click the 'Max' button which will automatically call in your total balance of that token.